Services & Partnerships | Overview

 Family Connections consultants, who are early childhood education specialists and licensed mental health professionals, have implemented the Family Connections preventive intervention and training model in early childhood programs throughout Massachusetts.
 The Family Connections training and consultation model is unique in several ways, including:

-Training early childhood program managers and staff to develop new skills and better understand difficult emotional issues, adversity and depression;
+- training early childhood program managers and staff to develop skills and better understand difficult emotional issues, adversity, and depression

 Action for Boston Community Development (ABCD) is Boston's antipoverty agency, serving more than 100,000 low-income Greater Boston residents through its city-wide network of neighborhood-based organizations.
 ABCD provides innovative, timely programs that promote upward mobility and a higher quality of life for people and communities.

 United Way of Massachusetts Bay and Merrimack Valley aligns a network of more than 200 independent health and human services under the same set of community goals:

 - Children will be nurtured and enter school ready to learn.

 - Youth will have adult guidance and positive options for the future.

 - Families will have safe permanent homes, and the skills and opportunities to build better futures.